Skip to main content

 C-rate is charge or discharge current relative to capacity.
 1C empties a pack in one hour, 0.5C in two, 2C in thirty minutes.
 C-rate = power (kW) / capacity (kWh).

-How do I calculate C-rate from kW and kWh?
+How do I calculate BESS C-rate from kW and kWh?

 Divide continuous power by capacity: a 100 kW draw on a 200 kWh pack is 0.5C.
 The run-time is the inverse of C-rate — 0.5C runs for 2 hours.